Josef Santen

 Josef Santen (1926 - 1988), was a Dutch painter.

 Biography

 He was born in Amsterdam.
 According to the RKD he was a pupil of Henri Boot and 3rd prize winner of the Willink van Collen prize.
-He lived a short period with Anton Heyboer and his first wife Erna in the Zonnesteeg in Haarlem before he owned his own workshop.
+He lived a short period with Anton Heyboer and his first wife Elsa in the Zonnesteeg in Haarlem before he owned his own workshop.
 He became a member of Kunst zij ons doel, and was second chairman in 1971.